U.S. Supreme Court rule – dentists cannot regulate teeth whitening

 At that point, the Federal Trade Commission intervened to block the board’s actions.
 A lower court sided with the FTC.
 They agree state regulatory power ends when it gives private dentists the power to unlawfully knock out their teeth whitening competitors for personal gain.

 On Wednesday, the Supreme Court also sided with the FTC.
 Writing for the six-justice majority, Justice Anthony Kennedy said that it is not even clear under North Carolina law that teeth whitening “constitutes the practice of dentistry.”
 He noted that states are normally immune from the federal antitrust laws.
 But in a case like this, where private dentists dominate a state dental board, he said, there is too great a risk of “self-dealing.”

-The solution, he observed, is clear and active supervision by disinterested state authorities.
+The solution, he observed, is disinterested state authorities providing clear and active supervision to regulate teeth whitening.
 Unfortunately, the nation’s highest court found that did not exist in North Carolina.